apdlv72/eEEPROM/README.md

 Beside the macros to conveniently read and write EEProm data, there is also a macro to check if the content that should reside in the EEProm exceed its maximum capacity.

-To make all these macros macros work, you must define a structure that wraps everything you need to store in EEProm as a pointer to address 0.
+To make these macros macros work, you must define a structure that wraps everything you need to store in EEProm as a pointer to address 0.

 	struct mydata { int  a; long b; } * EE = 0;